gmccannon/DBMProject/README.md

   - [ ] Design UI/UX for profile page
   - [ ] Design UI/UX for users page
   - [x] Add a way to add favorites
-  - [ ] Add a way to view other users favorites
   - [ ] Add a way to view other users activity
 - [ ] Recommendation system
   - [ ] Collect data for initial matrix